practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 When we first started working on practicingruby.com, we didn't put much thought to what our URLs looked like.
 In the first few weeks, we were rushing to get features like syntax highlighting and commenting out the door while keeping up with the publication schedule, and so we didn't have much energy to think about the minor details.

 Even if it made sense at the time, this is one decision I came to regret.
-In particular, I really disliked the notion that the paths that subscribers saw (e.g. "/articles/101") were completely different than the ones we generated for public viewing (e.g. "/articles/shared/zmkztdzucsgv"). and that there was no way to associate the two.
-When you add in the fact that both of these URL schemes are completely opaque, it definitely stood out as a poor design decision on our part.
+In particular, I  disliked the notion that the paths that subscribers saw (e.g. "/articles/101") were completely different than the ones we generated for public viewing (e.g. "/articles/shared/zmkztdzucsgv"), with no direct way to associate the two.
+When you add in the fact that both of these URL schemes are opaque, it definitely stood out as a poor design decision on our part.

 Technically speaking, it would be possible to unify the two different schemes using subscriber tokens without worrying about the descriptiveness of the URLs, perhaps using paths like "/articles/101?u=dc20f9bb".
 However, since we would need to be messing around with article path generation as it was, it seemed like a good idea to make those paths much more attractive by adding slugs.
 The goal was to have a path like: "/articles/improving-legacy-systems?u=dc2ab0f9bb".